 Chadar Trek is a moderately difficult trek.
-You don’t have to climb high altitudes in this trek but it is important that you go for this one highly prepared.
+You don’t have to climb high altitudes in this trek but it is important that you prepare well and go for this one highly prepared.

 - Max Altitude: 11,123 Ft. or 3500 Mts.

 - Total Trekking Distance: 70 Kms approx

 - Duration: 9-15 Days (varies with itinerary)

 - Chadar Trek Dates: Mid-January to Mid-February